bryaneadams/boilerplate_application/README.md

 ### Getting started

 Now the hard part is out of the way, go ahead and ensure Docker is running.
-For this I will assume you are using a Windows computer.
+For this I will assume you are using a Windows machine.
 In the bottom left-hand corner click the windows `start` button.
 Type `git` in the search menu and select [`Git Bash`](https://git-scm.com/downloads) `Git Bash`.
 Once the black window opens, type `docker ps` and you should get something back that looks like this:

 ```
 % docker ps